Calidad Pascual: History

-In 2013 Pascual created the company Qualianza, as a distribution company for its products as well as the brands with which it reaches alliances.
+In 2013, Pascual created the company Qualianza, as a distribution company for its products as well as the brands with which it reaches alliances.
 In this way, Qualianza Integral Distribution Services will allow the company's commercial activity to be extended.
 The launch of the DiaBalance food product range for diabetics is also taking place, as a result of the partnership with Esteve Laboratories.
 Likewise, Pascual obtains the Five Star Ecostar environmental certification for its sustainable fleet, as well as the “Equality in the Company” badge of the Ministry of Health, Social Services and Equality.

-2014 marks a before and after with the presentation of the company's new corporate identity, becoming known as Pascual Quality.
+Year 2014 marks a before and after with the presentation of the company's new corporate identity, becoming known as Pascual Quality.
 The following year, Pascual Quality reinforces its commitment to hospitality, one of its strategic commercial channels, with the launch of “Extra Creme” Easter milk, a specialized milk for the hospitality channel.

 2016 was the year in which Pascual Quality extended its conception of innovation to the whole society through its Pascual Startup initiative, which supports Spanish entrepreneurs with ideas related to the agri-food sector.
 On the other hand, in the month of October, Pascual Quality enters the Royal Order of Sports Merit for its support of the Olympic sport.
 As for the launches, examples such as the new 0% Skimmed Easter Milk, ColaCao Shake or the new Zero Forks attest to the commitment to innovation.

 The year 2017 is a period of change, of consolidation of leadership, with a new organizational structure and advances in the objective of digital transformation and the extension of an innovative culture throughout the organization.
 The challenges are not only to value the products, but also all the initiatives focused on improving the value chain and relations with all the company's stakeholders through an ethical, responsible and excellent management.

+In February 2024, the Spanish Audiencia Nacional fined Calidad Pascual with 8.56 million euros for forming a cartel with other dairy companies to avoid competition when buying milk from Spanish farmers between 2000 and 2013.

+The farmers can now further sue for damages.